The SEEK Approach

 + -

 These guidelines help assess and address positive screens.
-Key questions are prioritized to make the approach efficient and principles of Motivational Interviewing are incorporated.
+Key questions are prioritized to make the approach efficient and incorporate principles of Motivational Interviewing.
 There are also suggested responses to possible barriers to parents engaging in help.
+Note that some guidelines for the PQ-R and the PQ-Re vary slightly.

 Parental Depression